ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 On your Ubuntu VM labelled **CLIENT**, configure the system to authenticate against the OpenLDAP server created in Task 4.

-1. First, confirm that you are able to resolve `ldap.cis527<your eID>.cs.ksu.edu` using `dig` on your client VM.
+1. First, confirm that you are able to resolve `ldap.<your eID>.cis527.cs.ksu.edu` using `dig` on your client VM.
 If that doesn't work, you may need to set a static DNS entry to point to your Ubuntu VM labelled **SERVER** as configured in Lab 3, or add a manual entry to your [hosts file](https://www.ionos.com/digitalguide/server/configuration/hosts-file/).
 1. Then, make sure that you can connect to the LDAP server using TLS.
-You can use `ldapwhoami -x -ZZ -h ldap.cis527<your eID>.cs.ksu.edu` and it should return `anonymous` if it works.
+You can use `ldapwhoami -x -ZZ -h ldap.<your eID>.cis527.cs.ksu.edu` and it should return `anonymous` if it works.
 1. Before you configure SSSD, make a **snapshot** of this VM.
 If your SSSD configuration does not work, you can restore this snapshot and try again.
 1. To test your SSSD configuration, use the command `getent passwd <username>` (example: `getent passwd russfeld`) and confirm that it returns an entry for your LDAP user.
 1. To log in as the LDAP user, use the `su <username>` command (example: `su russfeld`).